 One of the most difficult things to learn on a violin is intonation.
 Intonation is the accuracy with which you hit the right pitch on every note.

 In my 17+ years of teaching violin I have been ceaselessly seeking for ways to make learning intonation easier.
-Judging from the amount of kids who still play out of tune, I don’t think I’ve had much success.
+If you are still playing out of tune, first of all be comforted: It isn’t you.
+Intonation is difficult and takes hard, consistent work.

 - There is of course the gold standard, the combination tone.
 Leopold Mozart is the first who described this phenomenon in his “Violinschule”.
 If you play two notes perfectly in tune, they create a third, lower tone that harmonizes.
 This is known as the combination tone and can be used as a tool to check your intonation.